South Korea President Says not Ruling Out Direct Weapons To Ukraine - UrduPoint

 Seoul and the West have long accused Pyongyang of supplying artillery shells and missiles to Moscow for use in Ukraine.

-The latest accusations, based on intelligence reports, indicate the North has deployed around 10,000 troops to Russia, suggesting even deeper involvement in the conflict and triggering an outcry and warnings in Seoul, Kyiv, and Western capitals.
+The latest accusations, based on intelligence reports, indicate the North has deployed around 10,000 troops to Russia, suggesting even deeper involvement in the conflict and triggering outcry in Seoul, Kyiv and Western capitals.

 Yoon said his office would monitor unfolding developments related to the operations of North Korean soldiers, and if he decided to provide weapons to Kyiv, the initial batch would be defensive.

-"If we proceed with weapons support, we would prioritise defensive weapons as a first consideration," he said without elaborating further.
+"If we proceed with weapons support, we would prioritise defensive weapons as a first consideration," he said without elaborating.

-In a call with Trump that took place before the press briefing, Yoon said the two men had discussed a number of issues surrounding North Korea while agreeing to a face-to-face meeting.

-"We agreed to meet in the near future...
-I believe there will be an opportunity to meet within this year," Yoon said.

 Recent Stories